 328 Pleasant Ave –Abuse and abusers

 Those who abuse animals are quick to abuse others, notably children and the elderly.
-If you follow The Herkimer Post, you’ll know that my 61 year old wife Linda was 328 Pleasant Ave’s most recent known victim of abuse, set upon in the dead of night by a gang of anti-Semitic thugs lead by Herkimer’s Curtis Cool, aka Curtis Dolan, from 328.
+If you follow The Herkimer Post, you’ll know that my 61-year-old wife Linda was 328 Pleasant Ave’s most recent known victim of abuse, set upon in the dead of night by a gang of anti-Semitic thugs lead by Herkimer’s Curtis Cool, aka Curtis Doolen, from 328.
 It’s well known hereabouts that Linda’s Jewish.
-It was ugly, despicable and conjured images of a horrific past:
+It was ugly, despicable, and conjured images of a horrific past:

 Abuse is a classic drug gang tactic used to control turf and stifle opposition.
 Drug traffickers abuse animals and children to pervert them to their own ends.
 We’ve often seen such terrorism on Herkimer’s Pleasant Avenue, and have been the brunt of it.